A QBist Ontology: The shapes of things

-But if the formal aspects of human sensory experience are dynamically accounted for in terms of spatial relations between (ultimately) formless relata, we can invoke the principle of the identity of indiscernibles and regard the spatial relations that make up the formal aspects of our external experiences not as relations between a multitude of relata but as the self-relations of a single relatum or a single metaphysical substance.
-(It stands to reason that formless relata are indiscernible; more on this below.)
-And if it is consistent to attribute the ability to cause clicks to a single non-local agent corresponding to the Kantian thing-in-itself, then it is also consistent to identify this single non-local agent with that single metaphysical substance.
+But if the shapes of quantum objects---including molecules, and eventually everything we tend to think of as ``made from'' atoms and molecules---can be accounted for in terms of spatial relations (relative positions and orientations) between (ultimately) \emph{formless} relata, then we can invoke the principle of the identity of indiscernibles and regard these spatial relations not as relations between a multitude of relata but as the \emph{self-relations of a single relatum}.